agoering/spice-pinball/instructors/instructors-main.md

 We would love for our course content to be used, reused, and remixed!

+Our activities may be helpful as written, and the [Pinball Library](https://github.com/dileepvr/spice-pinball) and [SPICE Sketchbook](https://github.com/agoering/spice-arduino) which accompany them are available online.
+You can contribute by asking their owners (Dileep or Andrea) to become a collaborator (message them on Github to get set up).

-Our activities may be helpful as written, and our Pinball library and SPICE Sketchbook are available online.
-The next sections will walk educators through installation of those files, and additional pages here go into more depth about the electronics and programming elements.
+The next sections will walk educators through <a href="{{site.baseurl}}/instructors/spice-libraries">installation</a> of those libraries and discuss the setup of the <a href="{{site.baseurl}}/instructors/spice-chromebooks">SPICE Chromebooks</a>.

+In this section you will also find information about <a href="{{site.baseurl}}/instructors/camp-admin">SPICE Engineering administration</a>.
 We also have additional suggestions for ways to modify the curriculum to make it shorter (our camp is a two week course culminating with Pinball machines, but there are lots of fun day and multi-day projects buried within!).

 There are lots of other awesome resources for DIY electronics online.
 We recommend: